autonome/metafluff/contents/articles/john-robb-of-userland-software-on-pessimism/index.md

 ---
 layout: post
-title: John Robb of Userland Software, on Pessimism
+title: "John Robb of Userland Software, on Pessimism"
 published_at: 2002-03-18
 date: 2002-03-18
 tags: quotes